keobox/turic/lesson20/topics.md

 the process.
 So I can read the content via a pointer.
   * `man mmap`.
   * Change `stdio3.c` to load itself into a memory mapped file.
+* Now change the code in `stdio3.c` to access the file just like we access and array in memory.
+* The use of `mmap` is the fasted possible way to access files.
+* Basically with mmap a page of memory, with file content, is copied into a process' memory page.
+* Warning: a process's memory page can be written out to a file using a different sys call.
+  * So, use use case is: I can do a lot of operations in this memory mapped file without using sys calls or the general purpose buffering system of Libc, then write just once the file with just one call to a sys call.
+* An idea to use `mmap`: write a memory mapped `grep` command.